webos-hackathon/webos-hackathon/README.md

 webOS TV supports JavaScript services created using Node.js.
 These services can perform background processing, low-level networking, access the file system, and more.
 Apps can access webOS JavaScript services through the webOS TV System Bus.

-Join us to explore the exciting world of webOS-TV development and bring your innovative ideas to life!
+Join us to explore the exciting world of webOS TV development and bring your innovative ideas to life!

 For any inquiries, please contact us at [webos-hackathon@lge.com](mailto:webos-hackathon@lge.com).